SashaAlderson/kneron_yolov5/README.md

 |   YOLOv5n-leaky      |    640     |           0.269               |             0.246             |       10.19       |
 |   YOLOv5n-leaky      |    416     |           0.236               |             0.221             |       23.06       |

+# Conclusions
+YOLOv5m with 352x352 resolution can outperform YOLOv5s in both accuracy and speed, so it's smarter to use bigger models with smaller images for NPU.